johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-12-29-deploying-aspnet-mvc-to-github-pages-with-appveyor-part-1/index.md

 authors: johnnyreilly
 tags: [powershell, github pages, AppVeyor]
 hide_table_of_contents: false
+description: 'The creator of jQuery Validation Unobtrusive Native found a way to use GitHub Pages and automate deployment by creating a static version of the app.'
 ---

 There's a small open source project I'm responsible for called [jQuery Validation Unobtrusive Native](https://github.com/johnnyreilly/jQuery.Validation.Unobtrusive.Native).
 (A catchy name is a must for any good open source project.
 Alas I'm not quite meeting my own exacting standards on this particular point...
 I should have gone with my gut and called it "Livingstone" instead.
 Too late now...)